gojun077/jun-dotfiles/mnemosyne-conf/mnemo-conf.md

 - `config.db` stores config values of some kind, but I haven't accessed this DB yet.
 It is probably in sqlite3 format like `default.db`

+Symlinks will be created from ~/dotfiles/mnemosyne-conf/[FILE] to ~/.config/mnemosyne/[FILE] with the exception of `machine.id` which is unique per machine.